Hidden massive eclipsing binaries in red supergiant systems: The hierarchical triple system KQ Puppis and other candidates: Conclusions

-Rather than direct mass transfer between the stellar components, the disk in the KQ Pup system (and likely also other VV Cephei binaries) is fueled by wind-RLOF from the dense RSG wind to the inner binary, as the strength and properties of Balmer lines strongly depend on the orbital phase, with the strongest Balmer emission near periastron.
-This is compatible with the detection of Br$\gamma$ feature, being the first such detection for a RSG system, which allowed us to uniquely determine dynamical masses.
-The interaction between the disk and the Bb companion may also play a role in the detection of Br$\gamma$.
-The Br$\gamma$ line is routinely used for studying other types of interacting massive stars with VLTI-GRAVITY, including with relative astrometry \citep[e.g.,][]{frost22, klement25}.
+KQ Pup offers an opportunity to constrain the hydrostatic radius of its RSG component through hydrodynamic modeling of its well-constrained phase-dependent mass transfer and disk formation.
+Rather than being due to direct mass transfer between the stellar components, the disk in the KQ Pup system (and likely also other VV Cephei binaries) is fueled by wind-RLOF from the dense RSG atmosphere to the inner binary, as the strengths of the Balmer lines strongly depend on the orbital phase, while the RSG fills its Roche lobe at periastron only by $\sim 70\%$.
+Strong Balmer emissions appear after $\phi_{\rm A+B}\sim0.95$ (with the Roche Lobe filled by $\sim 50\%$) and are accompanied by the emergence of possible disk occultations in the TESS data and the strengthening of the shell spectrum in UV.
+Overall, this demonstrates the Ba+Bb circumbinary accretion disk forming shortly before periastron and decaying by apastron.
+This is compatible with the detection of the Br$\gamma$ feature, and it is the first such detection for an RSG system.
+The Br$\gamma$ line is routinely used to study other types of interacting massive stars with VLTI-GRAVITY, such as Be+sdOB systems or accreting young stellar objects \citep[e.g.,][]{gravity24, klement25}.

+KQ Pup does not show full eclipses by the RSG component as in the case of its more famous counterpart, VV Cep.
+However, after the periastron, the outer parts of the accretion disk are eclipsed by the RSG, as evidenced by the behavior of H$\alpha$.
+The outer regions of the circumbinary disk likely have a similar radius as the RSG, i.e., $\sim 2.3 \: \rm au$.
+Meanwhile, the VLTI-GRAVITY data show that the flux contribution of B to the total $K$-band flux dropped during this partial outer eclipse, suggesting that Ba+Bb are dimmed by the extended atmosphere of the RSG.

-The discovery of KQ Pup Bb was enabled primarily by the detection of eclipses in TESS light curves, and we also list other independent methods supporting its existence: \begin{itemize} \item TESS eclipses: we detected primary and secondary eclipses for KQ Pup in all 4 sectors (2019-2025).
-These eclipses have a period of $P=17.2596 \: \rm d$ and show an eccentric orbit.
-We tested representative Ba+Bb models in PHOEBE to estimate more properties of the inner binary and reproduce the observed light curve.
-The models favor a lower mass Bb (to agree with the RV scatter of Ba) and yield a lower limit on the eccentricity.
+The discovery of KQ Pup Bb was primarily enabled by the detection of eclipses in the TESS light curves, and we also list other independent indicators of its existence: \begin{itemize}

+\item TESS eclipses: We detected primary and secondary eclipses for KQ Pup Ba+Bb in all four sectors (2019-2025).
+The eclipses have a period of $P_{\rm Ba+Bb}=17.2596 \: \rm d$.

+\item Orbital parameters: We tested representative Ba+Bb models in PHOEBE to reproduce the observed light curve.
+The phase offset between the eclipses shows that the orbit is eccentric, which we estimate to fall between $0.0236 \leq e \lesssim 0.5$ based on the timing of the eclipses and lack of clear signatures of mutual heating at periastron.
+This also defines an allowed range for the argument of periastron, but more detailed modeling will require RV data that unambiguously trace Ba+Bb.

-\item V/R variations: with our newly taken high-cadence STELLA optical spectra, we observe variations of Balmer emission profiles on a similar timescale as the Ba+Bb orbit, i.e., $\sim17 \: \rm d$, especially for H$\beta$.
+\item Balmer and Brackett lines: Our high-cadence STELLA spectra show variations of Balmer emission profiles on a similar timescale as the Ba+Bb orbit, i.e., $\sim17 \: \rm d$, especially for H$\beta$, while the RVs of Br$\gamma$ also show similar variations.